VWYDBAFCCCMYVDUPE

 4. Classroom Analytics and Interactive Teaching

-Where the AI idea is applied: AI aggregates, clusters, or summarises student responses in real time, enabling rapid insight into collective understanding.
+AI aggregates, clusters, or summarises student responses in real time, enabling rapid insight into collective understanding.
 The AI output serves as a diagnostic layer, informing both teachers’ decisions and students’ reflections during class.

 The Group Analyser (Erasmus University Rotterdam)